 *Based on double occupancy.
-Offer ends June 21st, 2019.
+Offer ends July 26th, 2019.
 Offer is not valid on previously made reservations, or in conjunction with other discounts, promotions, packages, member usage or referral pricing.
 A 50% deposit is required on all reservations outside of 90 days.
 A 100% deposit is required on all reservations within 90 days of departure.
-Offer valid for available January - April 2020 British Virgin Islands sailing dates.
+Offer valid for available 2019 British Virigin Islands sailing dates.
 Retail value ranges from $4,295/couple - $5,095/couple depending on the season.
 Cruising permit fees will apply at time of reservation.
 Call for details.
 Call for singles package pricing.

 Our trips can be best described as light adventure and suited best for those in good physical condition.
 Because we anchor at night and rarely pull up to docks other than at our base locations, boarding and disembarking the boat is primarily done via dinghy.
 There is some physical activity and dexterity required in doing this.
 For a substantial portion of the time, our guests are swimming and climbing in and out of the water from the catamarans swim ladder.
 The dinghy is used to take guests into shore at the various stops.